Top women's rights group probes claims of racism by staff

-LONDON, June 17 (Thomson Reuters Foundation) - The head of leading rights group Women Deliver has apologised and pledged an independent investigation after current and former staff said she ruled over a “toxic” culture of racism.
+LONDON (Thomson Reuters Foundation) - The head of leading rights group Women Deliver has apologized and pledged an independent investigation after current and former staff said she ruled over a “toxic” culture of racism.

 Experts said the problems at New York-based Women Deliver were endemic in the NGO world, with widespread complaints of racial inequality in a sector already under fire for sexual abuse of vulnerable women.